CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast policy inbound aspath-list none

-AS-Path filter list to apply to Updates received from this peer
+Configures the AS path filter list you want to apply to updates received from the peers in the peer group.

 ### Usage